Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Numerical tests

 \subsubsection{European call option}

-We commence our numerical assessment by evaluating the performance of the mSOE scheme in pricing European call options.
-The model parameters are specified as follows \cite{bennedsen2017hybrid}

-with a maturity $T = 1$ and a set of 21 log-strikes $k_i = -0.55 + 0.05 \times i$ for $i = 1, \cdots, 21$.
-A reference implied volatility smile is computed via the exact Cholesky factorization \cite{bayer2016pricing}, serving as the benchmark.
-The performance of the proposed mSOE scheme is compared against the SOE scheme detailed in \cite[Section 4.3]{bayer2023markovian}.
-For both SOE and mSOE scheme, the nodes $\hua{\lambda_k}$ and weights $\hua{\omega_k}$ for the sum-of-exponentials approximation are determined using the method introduced in \cite[Section 2]{jiang2017fast}.
-Specific values for varying numbers of summation terms $N$ are provided in Table \ref{tab: nodes and weights}.
+To better position the mSOE scheme relative to the existing literature, we compare it not only with the SOE method, which is detailed in \cite[Section 4.3]{bayer2023markovian}, but also with the hybrid benchmark of Bennedsen et al. \cite{bennedsen2017hybrid}.
+We adopt the same model parameters as in \eqref{eq: rBergomi param} with a maturity $T = 1$ and a set of 21 log-strikes $k_i = -0.55 + 0.05 \times i$ for $i = 1, \cdots, 21$.
+The benchmark implied volatility smile is computed via the Cholesky factorization.
+For both the SOE and mSOE schemes, the nodes $\hua{\lambda_k}$ and weights $\hua{\omega_k}$ for the sum-of-exponentials approximation are determined using the method introduced in \cite[Section 2]{jiang2017fast}.
+Their specific values for varying numbers of summation terms $N$ are provided in Table \ref{tab: nodes and weights}.
 An additional objective is to numerically investigate the convergence rates of these schemes as the number of steps $n$ increases.

-Figure \ref{fig: imp vol for European call option} displays the implied volatility smiles generated by the Cholesky factorization, SOE, and mSOE scheme for a fixed number of time steps $n = 128$.
+Figure \ref{fig: imp vol for European call option} displays the implied volatility smiles generated by the Cholesky factorization, hybrid, SOE, and mSOE schemes for a fixed number of time steps $n = 128$.
 The SOE scheme exhibits minor deviations from the benchmark for at-the-money strikes and significant inaccuracies for out-of-the-money strikes.
-In contrast, the mSOE scheme effectively mitigates these discrepancies.
-When $N = 16$, the mSOE smile becomes visually indistinguishable from the benchmark and demonstrates its high accuracy.
+By contrast, both the hybrid and mSOE schemes mitigate these discrepancies substantially.
+When $N = 16$, the mSOE smile becomes visually indistinguishable from the benchmark and performs comparably to the hybrid approximation.